 However, not all FR garments are created equal.
-The quality of fabric is the most important aspect of a garment when it comes to FR apparel.
+The quality of fabric is the most important aspect of a garment when it comes to FR/AR apparel.
 This article explores why you should look beyond industry standards to specify FR fabrics to adequately protect workers from dangerous arc flash and flash fire hazards.

 Industry Hazards and Protective Standards Electrical arc flash and flash fire hazards prove the critical need for effective protective apparel to be worn every day by industrial workers.
 Electrical maintenance and utility workers uniquely face risks of electrical arc flashes, while workers in oil and gas industries must be prepared against unanticipated flash fires.

 Arc Flash Arc flashes are electrical explosions or discharges that travel through the air between conductors or from a conductor to ground.
 These arcs can reach upwards of 35,000 degrees in temperature, resulting in significant and severe burns, among other injuries.2